KirillMysnik/SP-MOTDPlayer2/readme.md

 def send_data(self, data):
 ```
 Call this to send data to the MoTD page.
 The `data` argument should be a Python dictionary you want to send to the MoTD page.
-For a WebSocket-instance of the Page you can call this method at any time.
+For a WEBSOCKET instance of the Page you can call this method at any time.
-For a regular instance of the Page you can call this method only inside of `on_data_received` callback, and ONLY ONCE.
+For INIT and AJAX instances of the Page you can call this method only inside of `on_data_received` callback, and ONLY ONCE.

 ```python
 def stop_ws_transmission(self):
 ```
 Call this to manually abort WebSocket communication.
-You can only call this method for WebSocket-instances of the Page.
+You can only call this method for WEBSOCKET instances of the Page.

 ```python